mieburungdara/teleXweb/project_plan.md

     *   `application/config/database.php`: Set up MySQL database connection details.
     *   `application/config/autoload.php`: Define libraries, helpers, and models for automatic loading.
 4.  **Telegram Bot (PHP Script) Concept:** A separate PHP script will act as a Telegram webhook/long polling client, receiving updates (including files) and forwarding them to a CodeIgniter API endpoint.
-5.  **MySQL Database Setup Concept:** Create a MySQL database with two tables: `telegram_files` to store file metadata and a `users` table to store user information.
+5.  **MySQL Database Setup Concept:** Create a MySQL database with two tables: `telegram_files` to store file metadata and a `users` table to store user information, including a `status` ENUM for managing user states (active, blocked, deleted).
 A foreign key relationship will link the tables.
 Indexes will be applied to frequently queried columns (like `telegram_user_id`, `mime_type`, etc.) to ensure good performance.

 ### Development Best Practices (Approved)

 1.  **SQL Schema File:** A `schema.sql` file will be created containing `CREATE TABLE` queries for `files` and `users` tables to ensure consistent database setup.
+This file will include descriptive comments for all tables and columns.
 2.  **Environment Configuration:** Database credentials and other sensitive configurations will be managed using environment variables (e.g., via a `.env` file and `phpdotenv` library) to support different environments (development, testing, production).
 3.  **Data Type Optimization:** Data types will be reviewed and optimized (e.g., `BIGINT UNSIGNED` for IDs, realistic `VARCHAR` lengths) to improve database performance and storage efficiency.
 4.  **Soft Deletes:** The `files` table will include a `deleted_at` column for soft deletion, allowing for data recovery and historical tracking without permanent removal.